 This will help you choose a test bank that appeals specifically to you.
-Some test banks offer solely multiple choice questions, while others can be paired with other study material for a discount price.
+Some test banks offer solely multiple-choice free cpa exam questions, while others can be paired with other study material for a discount price.

 Once you have a clear understanding of your foundation, you’ll be better equipped to make the choice that makes sense for you.

 3. When You Plan to Take the Test

 Different candidates take the exams at different rates.
 What might take one student 6 months to breeze through might take another 2 years through no fault of their own, and that’s okay.

 Before purchasing a test bank, you’ll need to take a good, honest look at how long it might take you to complete the entire CPA exam.